biocypher/biocypher/_sources/index.rst.txt

 Building a knowledge graph for biomedical tasks usually takes months or years.
 What if you could do it in weeks or days?
 We created BioCypher to make the process of creating a biomedical knowledge graph easier than ever, but still flexible and transparent.
-BioCypher is built around the concept of a "trifold modularity": modularity of data sources, modularity of structure-giving ontology, and modularity of output formats (see the graphical abstract below).
+BioCypher is built around the concept of a "threefold modularity": modularity of data sources, modularity of structure-giving ontology, and modularity of output formats.
 This design allows for a high degree of flexibility and reusability, rationalising efforts by leveraging the biomedical community.

+If you're new to knowledge graphs and want to familiarise with the concepts that drive BioCypher, we recommend to check out the graphical abstract below and read our paper!

 .. grid:: 2
    :gutter: 2